Anticipate team needs

 Promotion of Akira, our new telemedicine services

 Akira is an online care service that all employees can use to limit the need to leave their homes in the event of health issues that can be resolved virtually.
+This service is much appreciated by our employees and helps relieve congestion in the health care system.

 Three additional flexible recovery days

 For employees working at the company at the time of this announcement, these days are in addition to those already provided for 2020.
-This measure provides an additional way to offset the professional and personal burdens created by the COVID-19 crisis.
+This temporary measure provides an additional way to offset the professional and personal burdens created by the COVID-19 crisis.

 Improved reimbursement for professional mental health services

 To provide support to our employees and their families, we have decided to double the maximum amount of reimbursements for the services of mental health professionals, namely psychologists, social workers, psychotherapists, clinical counsellors, psychoanalysts and marriage and family therapists, offered under the Company’s group insurance program (for employees in Canada).
+Through webinars and newsletters, we regularly provide relevant information to employees about the importance of mental health.

 Extension of the annual vacation reference period